wizo06/Hozon/scraper/README.md

 ## Twitter
 **Step 1: API token**

-Hozon uses Twitter's v2 API directly (no libraries or wrappers) by consuming it with HTTP requests.
-You will have to create your own Twitter Project and App in [Twitter's Developer Portal](https://developer.twitter.com/en/portal/dashboard).
+Hozon uses Twitter's v2 API.
+This means you will have to create your own Twitter Project and App in [Twitter's Developer Portal](https://developer.twitter.com/en/portal/dashboard).
 As of writing this (May 24th, 2021), Twitter's v2 API can only be accessed by Apps *inside* a Project.

 Once you've created your Project, and then an App inside that Project, generate a **Bearer Token** for that App.